 * All times given are a rough guide and subject to change during the event.

 Dr Sitara SR Ajjampur

 Sitara is a Professor of Microbiology at The Wellcome Trust Research Laboratory, Christian Medical College (CMC), Vellore in southern India.
 Her training background includes MBBS, MD and PhD with training at CMC, Vellore, Tufts Medical Center, Boston and NUS, Singapore.
-Her research focusses on the epidemiology, impact and prevention of endemic parasitic infections, especially enteric protists that cause early childhood diarrhoea, Cryptosporidium and Giardia as well as soil transmitted helminths (STH).
+Her research focusses on the epidemiology, impact and prevention of endemic parasitic infections including enteric protists, Cryptosporidium and Giardia as well as soil transmitted helminths (STH).
 She is involved in teaching parasitology and tropical medicine and oversees one of the busiest parasitology diagnostics laboratories in south Asia at CMC hospital which receives over 40,000 samples annually.
 She has initiated a national EQAS program for parasitology.
 In 2023, she has been awarded one of 7 Tropical Medicine Research Center grants (NIH) with a focus on STH.

 Dr Tapan Bhattacharyya

 Tapan joined the London School of Hygiene and Tropical Medicine in 2009.
 His research interests focus on molecular epidemiology of Trypanosoma cruzi and serological diagnostics for Leishmania donovani.
 Tapan is co-organiser of the Introduction to Disease Agents and their Control module and he supervises a number of PhD students and MSc overseas projects.

 Dr Beatriz Calvo